verb (runs, running; past ran /ran/; past participle run)

 - They would not start whatever we did and we ended up simply running both batteries down in the process.

 - Old batteries have a diminished capacity to hold power, and they run down very quickly.

 - I would have taken some photos, but I realised, too late, that the batteries were running down on my camera.

-- Gradually deteriorate (or cause to deteriorate) in quality: the property had been allowed to run downMore example sentences
+- Gradually deteriorate (or cause to deteriorate) in quality or condition: the property had been allowed to run downMore example sentences

 - The children say the playground has been run down over the last decade.

 - At the meeting fears were voiced that the hospital had been run down over recent years, forcing it to close.

 - This can be caused by crash or yo-yo dieting, and a lifestyle that is becoming common in 30-something women: working long hours, not eating properly and leading stressful lives, which runs the body down.